atg25/portfolio/docs/06-implementation.md

 ## Version Compatibility Notes

+We prioritize stability and ease of upgrade, with clear notes on compatibility for all users.

 This project has specific version dependencies that must be maintained for compatibility:

 - **Next.js version**: 14.1.3 (Not compatible with Next.js 15+ without migration)